SophiaDesign/Foldit/fontbakery/fontbakery-report.md

 Glyph name: at	Contours detected: 1	Expected: 2
 Glyph name: uni20A6	Contours detected: 4	Expected: 1, 3 or 5
+Glyph name: uni20A9	Contours detected: 5	Expected: 1, 3, 4 or 7
 Glyph name: at	Contours detected: 1	Expected: 2
-Glyph name: uni20A6	Contours detected: 4	Expected: 1, 3 or 5 [code: contour-count]
+Glyph name: uni20A6	Contours detected: 4	Expected: 1, 3 or 5
+Glyph name: uni20A9	Contours detected: 5	Expected: 1, 3, 4 or 7 [code: contour-count]

 </details>
 <details>